Tsylmosuchus

-Tsylmosuchus is an extinct genus of potentially dubious basal archosauriform reptile known from Western Russia.
+Tsylmosuchus is an extinct genus of proterosuchid archosauriform reptile known from Western Russia.
 Fossils referred to Tsylmosuchus occurred over a wide area in sediments corresponding to the Induan and Olenekian stages of the Early Triassic.
 Most of these fossils are fragmentary neck vertebrae which were originally reported as sharing similarities with crocodile-line archosaurs (pseudosuchians) such as Mandasuchus.
 As a result, Tsylmosuchus was first described as part of the family Rauisuchidae, making it supposedly one of the oldest known archosaurs.
 However, its fragmentary remains do not show any of the distinguishing features of rauisuchids or even pseudosuchians in general, so Tsylmosuchus has more recently been interpreted as an indeterminate archosauriform.
 Although three species of Tsylmosuchus have been named, they lack diagnostic traits and are probably not distinct from each other.
+In 2023, Tsylmosuchus was reinterpreted as a proterosuchid, specifically a member of the subfamily Chasmatosuchinae.

 Discovery

 The genus is named after the Tsilma River, near where fossils have been found.
 Three species were named along with the original genus in 1990, their holotypes each comprising a single cervical (neck) vertebra and all of them only tentatively differentiated by their ages.
 The holotype of the type species T. jakovlevi was found near Ust'-Tsylma in the Komi Republic.
 This specimen and other referred material (such as ilia) come from the Mezen' and Pechora river basins, which preserve sediments of the Sludkian and Ustmylian gorizonts (early Olenekian).
 Some material once referred to the proterosuchid Chasmatosuchus magnus has since been referred to this species.
 T. donensis comes from the Donskaya Luka site in Volgograd Oblast, which preserves the Lipovskaya Formation of the Yarenskain Gorizont (Upper Olenekian).

 Tsylmosuchus samariensis, described from a single site in Borskoi (Samara Oblast, along the Obshchy Syrt) dating to the Rybinskian Gorizont (Induan), was synonymized with Chasmatosuchus rossicus by Ezcurra (2016), who also made the Tsylmosuchus type species a nomen dubium.
+However, in 2023, Ezcurra reversed this decision and placed all three species in Tsylmosuchus again, and found the genus to be a proterosuchid.